scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

-In May 2020, an initial group of maintainers and industry stakeholders [#]_ assembled to form the Consortium for Python Data API Standards and began drafting specifications for array and dataframe APIs, which could then be adopted by existing array and dataframe libraries and their dependents and by any new libraries which arise.
+In May 2020, an initial group of maintainers and industry stakeholders [#]_ assembled to form the Consortium for Python Data API Standards and began drafting a specification for array APIs, which could then be adopted by existing array libraries and their dependents and by any new libraries which arise.

 .. [#] Direct stakeholders include the maintainers of Python array and dataframe libraries and organizations which sponsor library development.
 Indirect stakeholders include maintainers of libraries which consume array and dataframe objects ("consuming libraries"), developers of compilers and runtimes with array- and dataframe-specific functionality, and end users, such as data scientists and application developers.

 Objectives
 ----------

-Standardization efforts must maintain a delicate balance between codifying what already exists and maintaining relevance with respect to future innovation.
+Standardization efforts must maintain a balance between codifying what already exists and maintaining relevance with respect to future innovation.
 The latter aspect is particularly fraught, as relevance requires anticipating future needs, technological advances, and emerging use cases.
-Accordingly, if a standard is to remain relevant, the standardization process must be conservative in its scope, thorough in its consideration of current and prior art, and have clearly defined objectives against which continued success is measured.
+Accordingly, if a standard is to remain relevant, the standardization process must be conservative in its scope, thorough in its consideration of current and prior art, and have clearly defined objectives against which success is measured.

 To this end, we established four objectives for the array API standard.
 1) Allow array-consuming libraries to accept and operate on arrays from multiple different array libraries.
 2) Establish a common set of standardized APIs and behaviors, enabling more sharing and code reuse.
-3) For new array libraries, offer a concrete API that can be adopted as is.
+3) For new array libraries, offer a concrete API that can be adopted as-is.
 4) Minimize the learning curve and friction for users as they switch between array libraries.